-I. INCOME CATEGORY UNITS WILL SERVE 30% and Below HUD INCOME LIMITS (50 points) 31%-50% HUD INCOME LIMITS (25 points) 51%-80% HUD INCOME LIMITS (10 points) At least 51% of the units in a multi-family project must meet the program n income criteria to be eligible for funds. (i.e., A multi-family unit having 15 units must have at l income requirements.
-J. Project Readiness Indicate the stage of progress the proposed project is at: Complete plans and proof of other funding committed 20 points Complete plans and other funding located but not committed 10 points Complete plans and other funding not located 5 points No plans and no other funding located 0 points K. Percentage of racial/ethnic Living in the Project Area: Communities above 51% minority population 20 points Communities with 25% to 50% minority population 15 points Communities with 10% to 24% minority population 10 points Communities below 10% minority population 0 points SUB-TOTAL POINTS REVIEW BOARD POINTS-perceived need (up to 50 points each) TOTAL POINTS
+I. INCOME CATEGORY UNITS WILL SERVE 30% and Below HUD INCOME LIMITS (50 points) 31%-50% HUD INCOME LIMITS (25 points) 51%-80% HUD INCOME LIMITS (10 points) At least 51% of the units in a multi-family project must meet the progra eligible for funds. (i.e., A multi-family unit having 15 units must have a income requirements.
+J. Project Readiness Indicate the stage of progress the proposed project is at: Complete plans and proof of other funding committed Complete plans and other funding located but not committed Complete plans and other funding not located No plans and no other funding located 20 points 10 points 5 points 0 points K. Percentage of racial/ethnic Living in the Project Area: Communities above 51% minority population Communities with 25% to 50% minority population 20 points 15 points Communities with 10% to 24% minority population 10 points Communities below 10% minority population 0 points SUB-TOTAL POINTS REVIEW BOARD POINTS-perceived need (up to 50 points each) TOTAL POINTS